Developers

 Offerings for Devs

-Full field-programmable gate array models of each SoC are available through SiFive now.
+Full-field-programmable gate array models for each SoC are now available from SiFive.

 The RISC-V instruction set architecture specification is open sourced under the BSD license, Kang said, so anyone is free to use and implement it.